plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/ResourceModel.rst.txt

 the arbiter will be forwarded to the external sub system by the external interface while the ones that are rejected will be acknowledged as so by the external interface by setting the appropriate value in the command handle (enumerated in the next section).
-Note that the PLEXIL plan can specify the next course of action in case a command gets rejected, for example, the command could be reissued, etc.
+Note that the |PLEXIL| plan can specify the next course of action in case a command gets rejected, for example, the command could be reissued, etc.

-The resource arbiter is explained in further detail in `Chapter 10 <Resource_Arbiter>`__.
+The resource arbiter is explained in further detail in :ref:`Chapter 10 <ResourceArbiter>`.

 .. _command_handles: